kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+We will add a unit test verifying that HPAs with and without the new `strictPodSelection` field are properly validated, both when the feature gate is enabled or not.
+This will ensure the HPA controller correctly applies the pod selection strategy based on the feature gate status and presence of the field.

 ### Rollout, Upgrade and Rollback Planning